lando/wordpress/examples/wordpress-defaults/README.md

 # Should use the default database connection info
 lando mysql wordpress -e quit

+# Should use the correct default config files

 # Should use composer 2 by default
 lando ssh -s appserver -c "/bin/sh -c 'NO_COLOR=1 composer -V'" | grep "Composer version 2."
 ```